jingweimo/academic-kickstart/content/post/2025SPIE/index.md

 ---
-title: We delievered six presentations on sensing/automation for food qualilty & specialty crop production on the 2025 SPIE Defense + Commerical Sensing Conference.
+title: We delievered six presentations on sensing/automation for food qualilty & specialty crop production at the 2025 SPIE Defense + Commerical Sensing Conference.
 subtitle:

 # Summary for listings and search engines